Walter Kenrick Fisher: Career

-In the field of ornithology Fisher was the associate editor of the journal Condor from 1901 to 1902, stepping up to editor from December 1902 to December 1905.
-During his association with this journal he redesigned its cover, his image remaining in use from 1902 to 1946.
-Fisher also drew a series of cartoons lampooning leading ornithological figures of the time which were published in the Condor in 1901.
-The interest in ornithology continued throughout Fisher's life and in addition to his invertebrate work, he was the author of papers about birds in the journals The Auk and the Condor as well as in a number of journals published by the United States Government.
+In the field of ornithology, Fisher served as the associate editor of the journal Condor from 1901 to 1902, subsequently assuming the role of editor from December 1902 to December 1905.
+During his tenure with the journal, he redesigned its cover, which remained in use from 1902 to 1946.
+Fisher also created a series of cartoons satirizing prominent ornithological figures of the time, which were published in the Condor in 1901.
+His interest in ornithology persisted throughout his life, and in addition to his work on invertebrates, he authored papers about birds in journals such as The Auk and the Condor, as well as in various publications by the United States Government.

 For much of his time at Stanford the primary concern of Fisher's work was the Hopkins Marine Station.
 While the laboratory was located at Pacific Grove, he had collected and studied there as well as teaching in some of the summer sessions.
 Once the new laboratory was built at Lovers Point in 1917, he took up the post of its resident director and for nearly ten years he was its only full-time member of staff.
 This meant that for most of the year he was working on his own, responsible for nearly all aspects of running the academic and administrative work of the Station.
 The exception was when colleagues from Stanford, or visiting researchers, came to the Station to study, normally during the summer months.
 In Fisher's time at the laboratory its reputation grew, and it became increasingly utilised by workers in the field of marine biology, so much so that in 1928 a new building funded by a gift from the Rockefeller Foundation, a laboratory named after Jacques Loeb.
 By the opening of the new lab Fisher had been joined by other permanent, residential staff.
 These included Harold Heath from 1925, Tage Skogsberg from 1926, Cornelius Bernardus van Niel in 1929 and more from then.
 The additional staff allowed the Station to widen its educational and research programmes.
 As director, Fisher was able to keep a balance between the various biological disciplines.
 During Fisher's time as director of the Hopkins Marine Station he was involved in the zoological training of many graduate students.

 Fisher was a Fellow of the California Academy of Sciences, being Curator of the Department of Invertebrate Zoology at the Academy from 1916 to 1932, he was a president of the Cooper Ornithological Club as well as being a member of a number of scientific societies, and of the Cosmos Club of Washington.